MediaRon/bb-vapor-modules-pro/readme.txt

 Go to <a href="https://bbvapormodules.com/modules/">our modules section</a> to see a demonstration of all the modules.

 == Changelog ==

+= 1.4.0 =
+* Released 2019-10-29
+* Added class to content scroller variable headlines for CSS targeting.
+* New credit card module for displaying payment types.

 = 1.3.11 =
 * Released 2019-09-14